-On Wednesday 22 March it was time for our city trip to Milan.
-We booked only 2 weeks in advance, so short notice.
-It had been almost a year since we last packed our bags, and it was strange to only pack hand luggage, but we managed.
-Our little world traveler was really excited about flying again and looking forward to our stay in a new city.
+Whoop whoop!
+Time for our city trip to Milan!
+We booked this city break to Milan only 2 weeks in advance, so short notice.
+It had been almost a year since we last packed our bags, and it was strange to travel carry-on only, but we managed.
+Our little world traveler was really excited about flying again and was looking forward to our stay in a new city.

 Here’s the story of our journey to Milan in pictures.